SAMHD1

 SAM domain and HD domain-containing protein 1 is a protein that in humans is encoded by the SAMHD1 gene.
 SAMHD1 is a cellular enzyme, responsible for blocking replication of HIV in dendritic cells, macrophages, monocytes and resting CD4^{+} T lymphocytes.
 It is an enzyme that exhibits phosphohydrolase activity, converting deoxynucleoside triphosphates (dNTPs) to inorganic phosphate (iPPP) and a 2'-deoxynucleoside (i.e. deoxynucleosides without a phosphate group).
 In doing so, SAMHD1 depletes the pool of dNTPs available to a reverse transcriptase for viral cDNA synthesis and thus prevents viral replication.
 SAMHD1 has also shown nuclease activity.
-Although a ribonuclease activity was described to be required for HIV-1 restriction, recent data confirmed that SAMHD1-mediated HIV-1 restriction in cells does not involve ribonuclease activity.
+Although a ribonuclease activity was described to be required for HIV-1 restriction, data confirmed that SAMHD1-mediated HIV-1 restriction in cells does not involve ribonuclease activity.